UI functionalities and features

 Main screen elements

-Cumulocity IoT application
+Cumulocity application

 Element Description

 Navigator On the left you find the navigator.
 At the top of the navigator the name and logo of the application is displayed, indicating which application you are currently using.
 Below you find a list of entries leading to the various pages of the application.
 The entries are grouped into menus and menu items.
 You can collapse or expand menus in the navigator by clicking the menu name.
-Clicking the small arrow at the very left of the top bar will hide/or unhide the navigator.
+Clicking the small arrow at the very left of the top bar hides/or unhides the navigator.
 Per default, it is visible.

 Page "Page" actually refer to the main area in the application.
 The content provided here depends on the menu item selected in the dashboard.
 The structuring of the content differs from page to page.
-Data can for example be displayed in a list with a row for each object or you can find it being presented in a grid in which objects are represented by cards.
+Data can, for example, be displayed in a list with a row for each object or you can find it being presented in a grid in which objects are represented by cards.

-Tabs Some pages, for example the page of any particular device, are divided into several tabs, either displayed vertically or horizontally.
+Tabs Some pages, for example, the page of any particular device, are divided into several tabs, either displayed vertically or horizontally.

 Top bar Page title